trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/stop-lookup.md

 ---
 title: Trafiklab Stop Lookup
-weight: 11
+weight: 20
 date: 2025-05-02
 badge: beta
 ---

 ## What does this API provide?

-Trafiklab Stop Lookup provides information about national stop groups.
+Trafiklab Stop Lookup provides information about stops for the [Trafiklab realtime APIs](_index.md).

 ### Data format